CosmoLike/cocoa/Cocoa/projects/README.md

 (**warning**) The DES-Y3 project is not public yet, but the code will be release in the near future.

 Adapting the DES-Y3 folder to construct a new project involves many small changes and a few big, significant ones.

 The big changes are:

-* Computation of the covariance matrix using either [CosmoCov](https://github.com/CosmoLike/CosmoCov) or [CosmoCovFourier](https://github.com/CosmoLike/CosmoCov_Fourier).
+* Computation of the covariance matrix using either [CosmoCov](https://github.com/CosmoLike/CosmoCov) or [CosmoCovFourier](https://github.com/CosmoLike/CosmoCov_Fourier) (replacing `./projects/des_y3/data/cov_Y3.txt`)
-* Simulation of new `n(z)` for lenses and sources
+* Simulation of new `n(z)` for lenses and sources (replacing `./projects/des_y3/data/nz_lens_Y3.txt` and `./projects/des_y3/data/nz_source_Y3.txt`)
-* Changes to Cosmolike C++ interface so the appropriate routines can be called (either in real or Fourier space)
+* Changes to the Cosmolike C++ interface so the appropriate routines can be called from the Python likelihood
+* Changes to the Cosmolike Python likelihood so the appropriate routines can be called from Cobaya
+* Additional changes in the `data` file, including the `DES_Y3.dataset` file

-Now we list the long list of small changes so the C - C++ - Python interface can work flawlessly
+Now we list the long list of small changes so the C - C++ - Python interface can work flawlessly.
+They are tedious, but straightforward

 ### Changes in the interface folder

 **Step 1** Choose a project name (e.g., project XXX), and copy the DES-Y3 project using the command below

     $ cp ./projects/des_y3/ ./projects/xxx

 **Step 2** Change the file `./projects/XXX/interface/MakefileCosmolike` following the instructions below